-Can I just tell you how grateful I am that after several years of praying for Caleb to be healed of his peanut allergy, we now only travel 40 minutes to see the best doctor and staff?
+Can I just tell you how grateful I am that after several years of praying for our son to be healed of his peanut allergy, we now only travel 40 minutes to see the best doctor and staff?

 Here's our day at the office:

 Getting his vitals taken before the next up dose

 Eating his applesauce before dosing (applesauce helps the peanut protein digest in a more patient friendly manner) :)